zbroju/gprops/README.md

 ## Description

-Package `gprops` implements simple properties object, similar to the one known from java.
+Package `gprops` implements simple properties object for applications written in `golang`, similar to the one known from java.

 It can be used to store and load simple configuration data in a form of pairs:
 ```